08.14.12 Truth & Wisdom

 After much thought we decide to embark on the journey with our then 6 months year old daughter.
 Malibu move over, we’ll be sand surfing in Dhahran.

-Religion and fear are so steeped into the collective zeitgeist, that every move is drenched in paranoia and self-censorship.
+Tradition and caution are so steeped into the collective zeitgeist, that every move is drenched in paranoia and self-censorship.
 If showing my hair in public is considered offensive, can you imagine what it is like to breastfeed my baby in the mall?
 Sheer terror.
-I’m always scared the religious police will arrest me for flashing my neck, let alone my breast.
+I’m always scared the police will arrest me for flashing my neck, let alone my breast.

-For the first time ever I got a glimpse of how local culture, and probably any fundamentalist religion, perceives the female body: as sinful, shameful and degrading.
+For the first time ever I got a glimpse of how regional culture, and probably any fundamentalist society, perceives the female body: as sinful, shameful and degrading.
 I was saddened down to my very essence not just as a woman, but mostly as a human being.

 Everything became a challenge: meditating, finding inspiration, feeling joy as I woke up.
 I missed being a free, creative woman with places to go to and fabulous friends to meet for brunch.